NomadDsgns/nomad-react-native-form/README.md

 - validators (required): Array of validator functions.
 See [Validators](#validators) section for more information.
 - label (optional): A label for the input field
+- value (optional): The initial value of the field input
 - props (required): list of props to be passed to the input field, pass empty object if no props are needed.
 [Click here](https://reactnative.dev/docs/textinput) for a more information on props that can be passed to input fields in react native

 Example: